Community Wealth Building Stacked Logo new

 Progressing meaningfully towards net zero carbon and greenhouse gas emissions.

-East Lothian has adopted Community Wealth Building in the East Lothian Plan and Local Economy Strategy, and as such it is a cornerstone for new community and economic development.
+East Lothian has made Community Wealth Building central to its Local Economy Strategy 2024-34 so it is a bedrock for new community and economic development.

-- East Lothian Integration Joint Board/Health & Social Care Partnership
+• NHS Lothian and East Lothian Health & Social Care Partnership

 Download the East Lothian Community Wealth Building Charter